Are There Treatment Options for COPD?

 What is COPD?

 Chronic Obstructive Pulmonary Disease (COPD) is a debilitating lung disease, meaning that it worsens over time without proper treatment and symptom management.
 The progression of the disease goes through four stages, from mild to very severe.
 It is characterized by a restriction of airflow into and out of the lungs that makes breathing difficult.
 COPD is the umbrella term for sufferers who have been diagnosed with or show signs of emphysema and/or chronic bronchitis.
-Stem cell treatment for COPD is an emerging option for people suffering from this condition.
+Cellular treatment for COPD is an emerging option for people suffering from this condition.

 Treatment Options for COPD

 Unfortunately, there isn’t a known cure for COPD, but that does not mean that the disease can’t be treated.
 Many physicians prescribe bronchodilators to help expand the airways, allowing more airflow to and from the lungs.
 Also, it is common that a COPD treatment plan to include a regiment of breathing and aerobic exercise to rehabilitate some pulmonary functioning.
 For people in the most severe stages of COPD, supplemental oxygen is also used for treatment.
 Although most of these treatments are helpful, they do not assistance in the reversal of any symptoms, they are simply used to deter the progression of the disease.
-A group of innovative physicians have discovered over the past decade that the use of stem cells can have a positive effect in treating COPD and other pulmonary conditions.
+A group of innovative physicians have discovered over the past decade that the use of cells can have a positive effect in treating COPD and other pulmonary conditions.

-Stem Cell Treatment for COPD
+Cellular Treatment for COPD